 - A property survey has been recently updated.

 - A tree survey and as-built drawings for all the existing structures have been completed.

 - We have been granted $130,000 through the 2016 Regional Economic Development Council process in support of critical center revitalization projects.

-- A small team of goats is on-site and will remain all summer to control invasive plants, primarily English Ivy.
+- A small team of goats was on-site during the summer of 2017 to control invasive plants, primarily English Ivy.

 Programming at the Sanctuary continues during this time.
 Our exciting education programs and spring and summer camps will continue uninterrupted.